 Advent Books to Read at Home

 The Advent Storybook is a beautiful Advent book filled with 25 Bible stories on the true meaning of Christmas.
 The whole family will enjoy this lovely story of Jesus.
+The activity book is a great addition.

 Our kids love the Jesus Storybook Bible: A Christmas Collection.
 This collection contains stories, poems, and songs to share about the birth of Christ during this special season.